marvin-hansen/goC8/README.md

 * Global low latency web applications
 * Global data to cluster co-location for low latency data access

 Suppose an e-commerce site wants to serve customers in the US, EU, and Asia.
-However, EU regulations require GPDR compliance that do not apply to the US & Asia.
+However, EU regulations require GDPR compliance that do not apply to the US & Asia.
 Chine, however, has strict data residency requirements that do not apply to any other country, but must be respected to enter the Chinese market.
 With the GDN, a dedicated EU data fabric allows the company to comply with EU regulations while storing and processing data of EU customers only on EU territory.
 Likewise, a dedicated US data fabric ensures low latency especially when